lucidsoftware/closure-typescript-example/README.md

 The project has been tested on Ubuntu 14.04.

 ## Docker
-A docker container has been generated for this repository.
-It has a copy of the repository with `make deps` run.
+A docker container exists for this repository.
+It contains a copy of the repository with `make deps` already run.

 In order to run the docker container,
 ```